Santix123123/Basic-Informational-Site/README.md

 - Gained experience with Node.js for serving static files and handling routing.
 - Learned how to embed Google Maps and use external APIs.
 - Enhanced skills in creating professional and user-friendly websites.
+- Developed a deeper understanding of client-side storage and user authentication.

 ---